bbauska/W3Cx-5of5/README.md

 <p>This is why the printed value here, when I execute "f" is &quot;1&quot; and
 not &quot;4&quot;.</p>

-<p>If the variable was named "b" and if I tried to display it, then...
-I've
+<p>If the variable was named "b" and if I tried to display it, then&#155; I've
 got an error: &quot;b is not defined&quot;.
 Remember that if I used &quot;var&quot; in that case it works, because &quot;var&quot; will define a variable local to the whole function, not just to the block of instructions.</p>